SmartTokenLabs/TokenScript/ERCs/ERC5XX0 draft.md

 This ERC is a contract interface that adds a `scriptURI()` function for locating executable scripts associated with the token.

 ### Motivation
 Often Smart Contract authors want to provide some user functionality to their tokens through client scripts.
 The idea is made popular with function-rich NFTs.
-This should be done safely, without opening the user to potential scams.
-By packaging a URI to official scripts, created by the token minter, within the token itself, users can be sure they are using the correct script.
+By packaging a URI to an official script, created by the token minter, within the token itself, users can be sure they are using the correct script.

-This ERC proposes adding a scriptURI which is a structure containing an array of URIs to external resources, such as in IPFS, GitHub, a cloud provider, etc.
+This ERC proposes adding a `scriptURI` which is a structure containing an array of URIs to external resources, such as in IPFS, GitHub, a cloud provider, etc., which will store the actual script.

-Each scriptURI semantically contains access information to access a *single* signed script, stored in one or more off-chain locations.
+Each `scriptURI` semantically contains access information to access a *single* signed script, stored in one or more off-chain locations.

-Concretely each element in the array contains a pair of URIs, one to the script itself, and one to a signature of the script.
+Concretely each element in the array contains a URI to the script itself.

 The script provides a client-side executable to the hosting token.
-Examples of such script:
+Examples of such a script could be:

 - A 'miniDapp', which is a cut-down dapp tailored for a single token.
-- a 'TokenScript' which provides [T.I.P.S.](https://tokenscript.org/TIPS.html) from a browser wallet.
+- A 'TokenScript' which provides [T.I.P.S.](https://tokenscript.org/TIPS.html) from a browser wallet.
-- an extension that is downlandable to the hardware wallet with an extension framework, such as Ledger.
+- An extension that is downloadable to the hardware wallet with an extension framework, such as Ledger.

-It is expected that the return value of scriptURI() is constantly updated to reflect the current latest version, if used.
+It is expected that the return value of `scriptURI` is constantly updated to reflect the current latest version, if used.
 However, there is a way to assert the authenticity of signed client side code without frequently updating the URI.
-Developers should refer to ERC 5xx1 which detailed a method of asserting code authenticity without relying on an URI.
+Developers should refer to ERC 5xx1 which detail a method of asserting code authenticity without relying on an URI.
 Note that both ERCs can be used together.

-To achieve this the token minter can use the signing key associated with the token minting and an associated smart contract, to authenticate a script/scriptURI signing key.

-Similarly, the smart contract signing key can also be used to overwrite the scriptURI signing key, in case it gets compromised or needs to be rolled.
-The scriptURI signing key is then used to authenticate the URI towards the smart contract, along with the script itself towards anyone accessing it.

 #### Script location